South Ireland: Waterford to the Ring of Kerry

 The tour comes with an opportunity to actually meet a cutter, see his diamond-bladed wheel in action, and ask questions.

 Cutter: It's much easier to understand if I show it to you rather than just listen to me talk.
 You see six even cuts, same height, same depth.
 We only get paid for doing the good ones, and I'm serious when I say that.
 O.K?

 You finish in the glittering salesroom, surrounded by temptations that are hard to pack…but easy to ship.

-Most of Ireland's roads date from much poorer times when they were used primarily by farmers and shepherds.
+Most of Ireland's roads date from much poorer times, when they were used primarily by farmers and shepherds.
 While traffic is sparse, the combination of driving on the left and sharing these narrow roads with oncoming traffic can be a nerve-wracking experience.
 But with financial aid from the European Union, Ireland now has some fine highways.
 And zipping along these roads, you realize that this island is pretty small.

-We've made our way to the south central coast of Ireland where the town of Cobh sits in an ideal natural harbor.
+We've made our way to the south-central coast of Ireland, where the town of Cobh sits in an ideal natural harbor.

 If your ancestors are Irish, chances are they left from Cobh.
-Of the millions Irish who emigrated to America, Canada, and Australia, nearly half sailed from this town.
+Of the millions of Irish who emigrated to America, Canada, and Australia, nearly half sailed from this town.